Name of the programme: Mathematical Sciences

 Continuation of studies according to the transfer criteriatop

-Entry into Year 2 or Year 3 of the doctoral degree programme of Mathematical Sciences on the basis of the Criteria for Transferring between Study Programmes is open to students of a related third-cycle doctoral degree programme or a pre-reform Master’s programme (adopted prior to 11 June 2004), provided that the following conditions have been met:
+Access to year 2 or year 3 of the doctoral degree programme of Mathematical Sciences on the basis of the Criteria for Transferring between Study Programmes is open to candidates of a related third-cycle doctoral degree programme, provided that the following conditions have been met:

-the student fulfils the requirements for admission to the study programme of Mathematical Sciences;
+the candidate fulfils the requirements for admission to the study programme of Mathematical Sciences;

-completion of the first study programme which the student is transferring from ensures the acquisition of comparable competencies as those envisaged by the study programme of Mathematical Sciences; and
+completion of the first study programme which the candidate is transferring from ensures the acquisition of comparable competencies as those envisaged by the study programme of Mathematical Sciences; and

 other conditions in accordance with the Criteria for Transferring between Study Programmes have also been met (a comparable course structure, course requirements completed).

-Entry into Year 2 of the doctoral degree programme of Mathematical Sciences on the basis of the Criteria for Transferring between Study Programmes is also open to graduates of a related Master’s degree programme adopted before 11 June 2004.
+Entry into Year 2 of the doctoral degree programme of Mathematical Sciences on the basis of the Criteria for Transferring between Study Programmes is also open to graduates of a related pre-Bologna reform Master’s degree programme.

 Individual applications for transfer shall be considered by the relevant committee of UP FAMNIT.
 Apart from comparability between both fields of study, the committee shall also consider comparability between the study programmes, in accordance with the Criteria for Transferring between Study Programmes.
 The applicant may also be required to complete differential exams as defined by the relevant Faculty committee.